secorolab/FloorPlan-DSL/docs/v2-motivation.md

 Two options (not necessarily mutually exclusive):

-- [ ] Modularize the grammars to allow the reuse of model specifications (i.e., allow models to import other models)
+- [ ] Modularize the grammars to allow the reuse of model specifications (i.e., allow models to import other models).
   - Challenges: Limitations on what textx supports for importing grammars (circular references in space and feature locations).
-- [ ] Separate the specification of the element (space, feature, opening) separately from its location
+- [ ] Separate the specification of the element (space, feature, opening) separately from its location.